 European Gifts for Linguists

-After a huge morning at the Colosseum and Palatine Hill, the wife, boy and I played cards all afternoon under some lovely shade trees in a pocket park beside the Tiber River, sipping beers, sodas and snacking on nuts.
-It was divine, and I remember it as clearly if not more clearly than the entire morning we spent among the ruins.
+In Rome one summer, after a huge morning at the Colosseum and Palatine Hill, the wife, boy and I played cards all afternoon under some lovely shade trees in a pocket park beside the Tiber River, sipping beers, sodas and snacking on nuts.
+It was divine, and the memory of that afternoon is seared in my mind as clearly and more wistfully than the entire morning we spent among the ruins.

 So, there’s clearly a solution to my linguistic difficulties thrice mentioned above.
 I just can’t put my finger on it.